Posted on Wednesday, September 15, 2010

 The technology boom of the last two decades created all kinds of new gadgets which, in turn, required a whole new set of vocabulary words.

-Take “Twitter,” “Google” and “texting,” for example, words that were once fairly innocuous but now rank among the most popular words of the decade.
+Take “Twitter,” “Google” and “texting,” for example, words that were once fairly innocuous but in 2010 ranked among the most popular words of the decade.

 Most of these words started out as slang.
 We were using “google” and “blog” as verbs long before either word made it into the Oxford English Dictionary.
 In other cases, we’ve transferred words from written technologies (like texting) into our spoken language – literally saying “LOL,” for instance, although this is mostly reserved for teenage use.